TapResearch/slate/source/includes/_campaign.md

 ### Optional Parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-days_in_field | Integer | Number of days this campaign will be in the field.
+is_retarget | Boolean | Set to true for the first wave of a multi-wave recontact project.
+This will focus sampling on respondents who are more active, to improve recontact rates on subsequent waves. days_in_field | Integer | Number of days this campaign will be in the field.
 This value will be used to estimate feasibility for each associated campaign quota.
 Default value is 5. supported_devices | Integer Array | Pass in 0 (tablet), 1 (mobile), and/or 2 (desktop). max_daily_completes | Integer | Number of completes that will be allowed per day for this campaign.